 Office Hours: 9:00 am to 4:00 p.m.
 Monday – Friday

-Bills for the Fall semester have been posted online and payment is due July 15th.
+Bills for the Fall semester are scheduled to be posted online on June 20th and payment is due July 15th.

 Bills for the Spring semester are scheduled to be posted online on November 20th and payment is due December 15th.

-Payment for summer and intersession classes are due upon registration.
+Payment for summer and intersession classes is due upon registration.